 The following locations provide free COVID-19 testing regardless of immigration or insurance status.
 They are open to anyone who cannot access a COVID-19 test through their regular healthcare provider.
 Most sites are non-profit Community Health Centers.
-For more information please visit the interactive map or call the King County COVID-19 Call Center at 206-477-3977 (open 7 days a week, 8:00 AM - 7:00 PM).
+Due to high demand, everyone is encouraged to register online before going to the test sites.
+For more information, call the King County COVID-19 Call Center at 206-477-3977 (open 7 days a week, 8:00 AM - 7:00 PM) or visit the interactive map.